Indonesian police arrest an Australian man for allegedly smuggling cocaine to Bali

 The Southeast Asian country has extremely strict drug laws, and convicted smugglers are sometimes executed by firing squad.

-The 43-year-old man from Sydney was arrested May 22, after police raided his rented house near Kuta beach, a popular tourist spot, and seized 1.7 kilograms (3.7 pounds) cocaine in 206 clip plastic bags, along with a digital scale and cellular phone, said Bali Police Chief Daniel Adityajaya.
+Lamar Aaron Ahchee, 43, from Cairns in north Queensland, was arrested May 22, after police raided his rented house near Kuta beach, a popular tourist spot, and seized 1.7 kilograms (3.7 pounds) cocaine in 206 clip plastic bags, along with a digital scale and cellular phone, said Bali Police Chief Daniel Adityajaya.

 The arrest followed an investigation conducted by Bali Police anti-drug surveillance teams who reported the man had received two suspicious packages sent by mail from England, Adityajaya said.

-“He is suspected of importing or distributing class 1 narcotics,” Adityaja told a news conference in the provincial capital, Denpasar.
+“He is suspected of importing or distributing class 1 narcotics,” Adityajaya told a news conference in the provincial capital, Denpasar.
 “He is threatened with the death penalty or life imprisonment.”

 Adityajaya said a preliminary investigation showed that the Australian had ordered a motorcycle taxi driver through the Grab online service on May 21, to pick up two packages at a post office in Denpasar.

-The driver was told to hand the two packages to a motorcycle taxi driver from another online service, who was ordered to deliver them to the Australian’s rented house, Adityajaya said.
+The driver was told to hand the two packages to a motorcycle taxi driver from another online service, who was ordered to deliver them to Ahchee's rented house, Adityajaya said.

+Adityajaya said the suspect told authorities during a police interrogation that he was asked by someone he referred to as “Boss,” to take the package and distribute it in Bali.
+He was promised 50 million rupiah ($3,000) for handling the cocaine.

 Police on Monday presented the accused at the news conference.
 He was wearing an orange detainee jumpsuit and a buff mask, with his hands handcuffed.
 The man did not make a statement.